E-LeeSchaffer/web-challenges/agile/agile-workflow-and-user-stories_movie-app/user-story-1.md

 - Create a feature branch.
 - Set up React component for each movie card.
+- Fetch data with api and create an error message within the fetch function when no data are available.
 - Use map array method to display all movies on one page as a list.
-- Create a details page for each movie.
-- Create an error message which is displayed when no data are available.